dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 isn't comprehensive then maybe you've introduced a bug.

-The good news is that Dafny can still prove that this gnarlier implementation satisifes our existing set of straighgforward postconditions and loop invariants!
+The good news is that Dafny can still prove that this gnarlier implementation satisfies our existing set of straightforward postconditions and loop invariants!
 And if we got it wrong -- say, if I wrote `else if (j % 5 == 0)` -- then the compiler would tell us that we broke our solution and we could ask it for a counterexample!